Calcium Oxalate Crystals in Urine: 5 Causes & What to Do

 Some changes to your daily diet can lead to the formation of crystal oxalate crystals in the urine.
 This can especially happen with a high-calcium diet from eating foods like tomato, spinach, rhubarb, garlic, orange and asparagus.
 These crystals can also form with excessive intake of vitamin C (above the recommended dose), or decreased water intake throughout the day.
 Not drinking enough water can lead to more concentrated urine, which can promote the formation of crystals that are identified during a urine test.

-What to do: Although the presence of crystal oxalate crystals in the urine is not of serious concern, it is important to increase your water intake and adjust your diet if they appear in the urine.
-With these changes, you can decrease your risk for developing kidney stones.
+Treatment: Although the presence of crystal oxalate crystals in the urine is not of serious concern, it is important to increase your water intake and adjust your diet if they appear in the urine.
+With certain diet changes, you can actually decrease your risk for developing kidney stones.
 You should also increase your intake of fruits, vegetables and whole grains, as well as reduce your salt intake.

 2. Kidney stones